-- 5. Safety - a.
-Discuss BSA Safety Afloat with an adult leader or a Quartermaster candidate. - b.
-Describe the safety equipment required by law for your ship's primary vessel. - c.
-Develop a ship's station bill for your ship and review it with an adult leader. - d.
-Plan and practice the following drills: man overboard, fire, and abandon ship. - e.
-Describe three types of equipment used in marine communications. - f.
-Demonstrate your knowledge of correct maritime radio telephone communications procedures by making at least three calls to other vessels, marinas, bridges, or locks. - g.
-Galley - Before an activity, submit a menu that uses cooked and uncooked dishes, a list of provisions, and estimated costs for a day's meal (breakfast, lunch, and dinner).
-Once the provision list is approved, help obtain the items on the list. - ii) Explain the use of charcoal, pressurized alcohol, and propane.
+- e.
+Describe any three types of equipment used in marine communications. - f.
+Demonstrate your knowledge of correct maritime radio telephone communications procedures by making at least three calls to other vessels, marinas, bridges, or locks.
+If your vessel does not use VHF radios, this may be simulated. - g.
+Demonstrate proficiency with the communication devices used on your ship's primary vessel. - h.
+Galley - i) Before an activity, submit a menu that uses cooked and uncooked dishes, a list of provisions, and estimated costs for a day's meal (breakfast, lunch, and dinner).
+Once the provision list is approved, help obtain the items on the list. - ii) Explain the use of charcoal charcoal, isobutane, white gas, and propane.
 Include safety precautions for each. - iii) Prepare breakfast, lunch, and dinner while on the activity.
-Demonstrate your ability to properly use the galley equipment or personal cooking gear generally used by your ship. - iv) Demonstrate appropriate sanitation techniques for food preparation and meal cleanup.
+Demonstrate your ability to properly use the galley equipment or personal cooking gear generally used by your ship.
+If your vessel does not have a galley space, these

+- may be done ashore. - iv) Demonstrate appropriate sanitation techniques for food preparation and meal cleanup.